Health and Wellness Information

 Because of a joint venture relationship with the YMCA of Greater Des Moines, Mercy College students may join any Des Moines-area YMCA for greatly discounted rates (which are posted on the College website), by simply showing a Mercy College student badge.

 Mercy’s campus Wellness Center is operated by the YMCA and it is a requirement to have a Y membership to utilize the on-campus facility.
 The Mercy Wellness Center located on the main campus at Mercy Medical Center is a full-service health and fitness facility offering a variety of gym and pool exercise classes, recreational activities, exercise equipment, personal consultants and more.
 The facility includes a racquetball court, cardio equipment room, strength training room, pool and whirlpool and a gymnasium.
-Click here for a complete calendar of classes for both the gym and pool by location.
+A complete calendar of classes for both the gym and pool is available online at the College website.